 (B) any action taken to enable or make available to information content providers or others the technical means to restrict access to material described in paragraph (1).

-Courts have interpreted this clause broadly and rightly so.
+Courts have interpreted Section 230 of the Communications Decency Act broadly and rightly so.
 The practical effect is it is very difficult to sue a website operator for statements uploaded by users that defame, harass or constitute other actionable legal conduct.
 This immunity prevents small and large sites alike that allow user-generated content from being put out of business because of a tsunami of copyright infringement lawsuits.

 Critics attack section 230 for making it difficult for a person to track down someone who has defamed them online.
 This criticism is often justified.
 Let’s consider an example.